-Work submitted late without an approved extension by the course coordinator or delegated authority is subject to a late penalty of 20 percent (20%) of the maximum mark possible for that assessment item, per calendar day.
+Work submitted late without an approved extension by the course coordinator or delegated authority is subject to a late penalty of five percent (5%) of the maximum mark possible for that assessment item, per calendar day.

 The late penalty is applied per calendar day (including weekends and public holidays) that the assessment is overdue.
 There is no pro-rata of the late penalty for submissions made part way through a day.
+This is for all assessments where a penalty applies.

-Work submitted after the 'deadline for absolute fail' is not accepted and a mark of zero will be awarded for that assessment item.
+Work submitted after five days (120 hours) will not be accepted and a mark of zero will be awarded for that assessment item.